Frequently Asked Questions (and Answers)

 the “ancestor” of McCandlish tartan:

-A) As more and more tartans are created (there are over 5,000 now), there is a bewildering array of them, many so similar as to be difficult to tell apart.
+A) As more and more tartans are created (there are over 7,000 now), there is a bewildering array of them, many so similar as to be difficult to tell apart.
 The doubled colour scheme is very distinctive (though not unique), and helps this one stand out in the crowd, including from other setts based loosely on Black Watch.
-Additionally, the creator of these tartans found the effect pleasant, and less garish than many tartans.
+The creator of these tartans also simply found the effect pleasant, and less garish than many tartans.
 At any rate, the tartans follow all the “rules” of tartan design, and use no colours that are not already in well-established family tartans (this will, incidentally, help ensure that these setts can be woven by any tartan mill willing to do it, since they should have the colours in stock.)
 And, yes, there are other tartans with two different hues of the same basic colour, though not many (e.g., MacBean also has two reds in it; Chisolm Colonial has two blues, as does the tartan of the US Air Force Reserve Pipe Band; the Isle of Skye district tartan has three hues of green).
-McCandlish may be the only family or clan tartan to use two hues of the same colour as the dominant colours (the over-check) in the tartan.
-A district tartan that does is Galloway green/hunting, which uses two tones of green as the over-check.
+McCandlish is not even the only family or clan tartan to use two hues of the same colour as the dominant colours (the under-check) in the tartan; the Balmoral tartan of the British royal family (dating to 1853) is predominantly light and dark grey.
+See also Galloway district green/hunting, which uses two tones of green as the under-check.
+That last is, incidentally, another great tartan for [Mc]Candlishes, who were historically concentrated in Galloway (Wigtownshire and Kirkcudbrightshire).

-The tartan is also unusual, at least among those based on Black Watch, in having “tram tracks” (the thin black under-check lines) of differing widths, and in using more than three colours (five).
+The tartan is also unusual, at least among those based on Black Watch, in having “tram tracks” (the thin black over-check lines) of differing widths.
+It also uses five colours, while Black Watch only uses 3 (some clan/family tartans use even more).

 Q) What makes these the McCandlish tartans?